Build your own coffin

 To watch a video of a home funeral which used a shroud bearer, which the family is happy to share publicly, please click here.

-Buying this kitset is a good idea only if you are competent at basic carpentry, you have good tools and a workspace, and you can follow plans and written instructions.
+To build this kit you will need to be able to follow plans and instructions, and have decent tools and a roomy workspace.
 If you do buy a DIY kit from me you can contact me at any time for advice on its construction.

 To order please call or text Frances on 022 561 5620 or email info@diyfuneral.co.nz.